Kyrd0x/furdz/README.md

 School project, deadline 1st of April.

-Harmless payload working on up-to-date Windows 10 & 11 (MessageBox) Spotted 7/76 on VT for now
+Harmless payload working on up-to-date Windows 10 & 11 (MessageBox).\

-Harmfull later
+Spotted a bit on VT for now

+Harmfull (meterpreter TCP) working on Windows 10 with simple XOR.\
+Windows 11 flagged.
+Shellcode recoding in progress

 ## TODO